Asbestos in Baby Powder

 In January 2024, Johnson & Johnson tentatively agreed to pay $700 million to settle an investigation into the marketing of its talcum-based baby powder.
 The investigation was brought by more than 40 U.S. states.
 This settlement is separate from the tens of thousands of personal injury lawsuits filed against the company.

-In April 2023, the company said it would pay $8.9 billion to settle numerous lawsuits alleging that its baby powder and talc products caused cancer.
-As of February 2024, the proposed settlement has not yet been approved.
+In May 2024, the company said it would pay $6.48 billion to settle numerous lawsuits alleging that its baby powder and talc products caused cancer.
+Since then, the company has reportedly added an extra $1.1 billion to the proposal.

 To date, Johnson & Johnson has paid out billions of dollars in baby powder lawsuit settlements and jury verdicts.
 However, the consumer product giant has filed appeals in many cases in which juries have awarded plaintiffs millions and even billions of dollars.